cramshaw/interpolate/README.md

 # Interpolation CLI

-This CLI is designed to take a csv file containing mutliple, equal length rows where each cell contains either a float, or the value 'nan'.
+This CLI is designed to take a csv file containing multiple, equal length rows where each cell contains either a float, or the value 'nan'.

 It will average non-diagonal neighbours (above, below, left and right) to interpolate a value for that cell.